daniel-stafford/Oh-My-Scripts/README.md

 Open up an iTerm with multiples panes and run commands.
 Useful for running full-stack projects quickly.

-### lidl-connect.applescript
+### airpodsconnect.applescript

-Connect your bluetooth headphones to your MacBook without touching the mouse!
+Connect your airpods to your MacBook without touching the mouse!

 ### prod-to-dev.sh